TheOdinProject/curriculum/javascript/organizing_your_javascript_code/organizing_code_with_objects.md

 ### Objects as a data structure

-You've already been introduced to the basic use of a JavaScript object- storing related information with key/value pairs.
+You've already been introduced to the basic use of a JavaScript object - storing related information with key/value pairs.
 This is one of the simplest ways you can begin to organize your code!
 Take these examples from a 'tic tac toe' game:

 ```javascript
 // example one